isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-life-stories.md

 I was scared that day when the priest came.
 My mum spoke to me and my younger brother; she said she had to work, and I had to be cared for in the convent.
 So that was it, I accepted it and I went.
 It was fearful for a five-year-old girl to be separated from her mother.
 But somehow, you grow up very fast.

 "The training that I have, and the experience, helps me to help other people.
-I’ve been there; I know and I understand. "
+I’ve been there; I know and I understand."

 Later on I became a nurse.
 It was while I was attached to the intensive care unit that my loved one was diagnosed with childhood cancer.